-If a taxpayer or taxpayer's spouse is claimed as a dependent on someone else's return, the standard deduction on the taxpayer's return is generally reduced and calculated according to the worksheet on page 39 of the instructions for IRS Form 1040 U.S. Individual Income Tax Return.
+If a taxpayer or taxpayer's spouse is claimed as a dependent on someone else's return, the standard deduction on the taxpayer's return is generally reduced and calculated according to the Standard Deduction Worksheet for Dependents on page 32 of the IRS Instructions for Form 1040 and 1040-SR U.S. Individual Income Tax Return.

-The standard deduction for an individual for whom an exemption can be claimed on another person's tax return is generally limited to the greater of:
+The standard deduction for an individual claimed on another person's tax return is generally limited to the greater of:

 However, if the individual is 65 or older or blind, the standard deduction may be higher.